yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 coffee.taste();
 {% endhighlight %}

-Besides you can read [open closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) over on Wikipedia for further details.
+Besides, you can read [open closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) over on Wikipedia for further details.
 #### Liskov Substitution Principle
 Liskov Substitution Principle suggests that objects in a software program should be replaceable with the instances of their subtypes without need to change properties of theirs.
 Another use case of interfaces transpires here since we need a behavioral similarity between subtypes, also called as **strong behavioral subtyping**.
 Different behaviors can output different results so we need to group subtypes with similar behavior by using interfaces not to break our program's communication with the outside.